SAP/spartacus-docs/_pages/dev/ssr/ssr-ccv2-issue-spartacus-version-2.md

 ---
-title: Workaround for Issue with Server-Side Rendering in Spartacus 2.0 or later and SAP Commerce Cloud for Public Cloud
+title: Solution for Issue with Server-Side Rendering in Spartacus 2.0 or later and SAP Commerce Cloud for Public Cloud
 ---

-This document describes a temporary workaround for a problem with running Spartacus 2.0 or later with Server-Side Rendering (SSR) on SAP Commerce Cloud in the Public Cloud.
+This document describes how to resolve a problem with running Spartacus 2.0 or later with Server-Side Rendering (SSR) on SAP Commerce Cloud in the Public Cloud.

-The problem has been resolved with a new `manifest.json` format described bellow.
-We strongly recommend updating your `manifest.json` so you no longer have to use the workaround.
+The problem has been resolved with a new `manifest.json` format that is described below.
+It is strongly recommended that you update your `manifest.json` so that you no longer need to use the workaround.

 ***